 User Actions Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 Х sites, make, post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х upload, data transfer, communicate or Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х pass on, material, criminally racist material in UK - to stir up religious hatred (or hatred on the good sexual orientation) - contrary to the Public Order Act 1986 remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 Х proposals or comments that pornography x contain or relate to: promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to run a private business Х Using systems, applications, we the school / academy vebsites or other mechanisms that bypass the filtering or other safeguards employed by Х Infringing copyright Х Revealing or publicising confic computer / network access co dential or proprietary information (eg financial / personal information, databases, ides and passwords) Х
+Contrary to The Protection of Children Act 1978 Х sites, make, post, download, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. Х upload, data transfer, communicate or pass on, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 Х material, remarks, material, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds Х proposals or comments that pornography х contain or relate to: promotion of any kind of discrimination Х threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to run a private business Х Using systems, applications, w the school / academy ebsites or other mechanisms that bypass the filtering or other safeguards employed by Х Infringing copyright Х Revealing or publicising confid computer / network access cod ential or proprietary information (eg financial / personal information, databases, des and passwords) Х